Wednesday, December 23, 2009

 Capac Hucha

 I wonder how I might incorporate the capac hucha ritual into my final project.
 The burials themselves seem too detailed for my technical capabilities; perhaps I could look through the records of burials and find one that is near a suspected huaca site and model that.
 I'm apprehensive about mapping out all the ceques and the huaca sites along them; I'd rather focus on one smaller thing that I could model in SketchUp.
 I'm interested in learning how to model irregular terrain and better use textures in addition to just becoming more proficient in the program.
-I'll spend hours and hours working in SketchUp and
+I'll spend hours and hours working in SketchUp and have no idea that so much time has passed.
+It's a complete departure from all the other work I normally do and I really relish the opportunity to incorporate it into the project.

 Monday, October 12, 2009